WalletConnect/walletconnect-docs/docs/specs/clients/auth/session-events.md

 ### auth_request

-When the dapp initiates a session, it will emit the `auth_request` event.
+When the wallet receives an authorization request, it will emit the `auth_request` event.
 The wallet should listen for this event and respond by either accepting or rejecting the request.

 An example of a payload from `auth_request`: